opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

     :param sqsum: The integral image for squared pixel values,  :math:`(W+1)\times (H+1)` , double precision floating-point (64f)

     :param tilted: The integral for the image rotated by 45 degrees,  :math:`(W+1)\times (H+1)` , the same data type as  ``sum``

     :param sdepth: The desired depth of the integral and the tilted integral images,  ``CV_32S`` ,   ``CV_32F``  or  ``CV_64F``

-The functions ``integral`` calculate one or more integral images for the source image as following:
+The functions calculate one or more integral images for the source image as following:

 .. math::